5 min read

 Short answer: No, not globally.
 Yes, locally — in AI workflows.

+JSON has massive momentum.
+Universal parsers.
+Stable RFC standards.
+Schema tooling.
+Validation tools.
 Replacing JSON globally would mean changing APIs, databases, event pipelines, partner integrations, and decades of tooling.
-That's not happening.

-What actually happens in tech: Standards don't get replaced.
+What actually happens in tech: standards don't get replaced.
 They get layered on top of.

 TOON won't kill JSON.
 It'll become a specialized format used where JSON is inefficient — mainly the prompt layer.